letsencrypt/pebble/README.md

 ### Docker

-Pebble includes a [docker-compose](https://docs.docker.com/compose/) file that will create a `pebble` instance that uses a `pebble-challtestsrv` image for DNS resolution.
+Pebble includes a [docker-compose](https://docs.docker.com/compose/) file that will create a `pebble` instance that uses a `pebble-challtestsrv` instance for DNS resolution.

 To build and start the containers run: